TE4-Daniel-Kull/practice-git/README.md

 # Our cool project
 *this is a subtitle*
 **Bold statement**
-This is va simple paragraph
+This is va simple paragraph'
+HOLY MOLY